deKeijzer/Multivariate-time-series-models-in-Keras/README.md

 # About the notebooks
 The notebooks are written in order.
 Due to this reason certain information that has been put in notebook 2 might for example not appear in notebook 3 and so on.
+The `notebooks\\hyperas\\` folder contains the Python scripts that use [Hyperas](https://github.com/maxpumperla/hyperas) for the hyperparameter optimazation.
+The `notebooks\\scripts` folder contains the `.py` versions of the notebooks, these train way quicker (e.g. 50 epochs/s instead of 2 epochs/s) than training from within Jupyter.